Toyoyo/putty-win32s/README.md

 * Unicode. really. at all.
 * pageant.exe.
 * console applications.
-  They'll load, and that's all.
+  They'll load, and that's all, win32s doesn't support console applications.

-  They would require an additional DOS port, probably possible, since win32s can't handle console applications.
+As a replacement, there's an updated ssh2dos port here: https://github.com/AnttiTakala/SSH2DOS working cp2d386.exe, sftpd386.exe and ssh2d386.exe are now provided in releases.
+Of course, they'll require a working wattcp environment.